michaelvalentin/flyfoundation/thoughts/implementation-and-dependency-traits.md

 by the factory.

 ##Implementations in configuration
-By querying the database with a class name we can get the relevant implementation.
+By querying the configuration with a class name we can get the relevant implementation.
 This allows our code to load classes while the ability to swap the files lies in the configuration.
 This should be use for class instantiation, where no pre-configured options are required and the